 Summary of Thou art indeed just, Lord, if I contend

-The poem begins with the speaker using a line from the Bible, specially Psalm 119.
-Through this passage he asks God why everything he does comes to nothing, but that which nonbelievers do, is successful.
+The poem begins with the speaker using a line from the Bible, specifically Psalm 119.
+Through this passage, he asks God why everything he does comes to nothing, but that which nonbelievers do is successful.
 He sees this as being very unfair.
 The next lines set out a possible scenario in which the speaker turned from God.
 He wonders if his situation would get worse or if everything would stay the same.
 There is clearly some doubt in his mind about God and his ability to influence the speaker’s life.

-In the last lines he specifically asks God hat he be allowed, like the birds, to build something that lasts.
+In the last lines, he specifically asks God that he be allowed, like the birds, to build something that lasts.
 Thus far everything he’s made in his life has come to nothing.